ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Option 2: Using IPMIView (ISO on a CIFS share)
 {: #bm-mount-iso-opt-2}

-Prerequisites:<br/>
+Prerequisites:
 * Have a bootable ISO
-* A Windows CIFS Server or NAS Storage to store the Bootable ISO
+* A Windows CIFS Server or NAS Storage to store the bootable ISO
-* The ISO is uploaded to the File Storage (NAS) associated with the server
+* The ISO is uploaded to the File Storage (NAS) that is associated with the server
-* IPMIView is installed or access KVM Console
+* IPMIView installed or access to the KVM console
-* ISO File is downloadable using wget
+* ISO File is downloadable by using _wget_
-* SSH access with privileges to access / install packages and create a mount
+* SSH access with privileges to access / installation packages and create a mount

 ### Linux and Windows